- 1

 Plan Your Jordan Trip →Jordan local insight

-Most visitors stop at the Treasury; the site continues for kilometers — the Monastery, the Royal Tombs, the High Place of Sacrifice.
-A local guide plans the walking route around heat and crowds, and helps you decide whether Petra by Night is worth adding to your dates.
+Most visitors stop at the Treasury; the site continues for kilometers — the Monastery, the Royal Tombs and the High Place of Sacrifice.
+Where guided service is listed, a local guide can help explain the site and plan the walking route around heat and crowds.
+Petra by Night and other additions depend on the selected itinerary.

 Floating in the Dead Sea is a short, memorable stop — but it sits 400 meters below sea level, and the altitude changes between Amman, Petra and the coast shape the day’s driving.
-Tours time the float, showers and drive segments so it fits naturally into the route.
+Well-planned itineraries account for the float, shower access and drive segments; exact arrangements depend on the tour selected.

 Amman’s citadel and downtown souks pair well with Jerash, one of the best-preserved Roman cities anywhere.
 A local guide connects the colonnaded streets, theatres and temples into the story of Roman Arabia rather than a walk past ruins.